AESIR

 It was Hoder who sensed the power of the figurines of the fallen Aesir and their foes.

-Hoenir and Balder located and examined the figurines, after which Hoder urged them to continue their journey toward the golden realm in which legend said they would dwell after Ragnarok; Balder and Hoenir were intrigued with the figurines.
+Hoenir and Balder located and examined the figurines, after which Hoder urged them to continue their journey toward the golden realm in which legend said they would dwell after Ragnarok; Balder and Hoenir were intrigued by the figurines.

 --Thor I#293 (293 (fb), 294 (fb)